brandon-hamilton/creative-resources/automation.md

 Techniques to give you more time to design and create.

+## Processing Files

+See [adobe-photoshop.md](/adobe-photoshop.md) for scripting, actions, and batch processing.

 ## Extracting & Generating Layers

 With the `Object Selection Tool`'s `Select Subject` function...